 With so many different breeds and sizes of dogs, there’s no real way to determine how your dog will handle ice cubes, and there’s always the exception to the rule.
 We don’t recommend giving ice cubes to a puppy because their teeth and overall systems may not take well to the intense hardness and concentrated coldness of ice.

 You can start your K9 off with one and see how they like it, and then monitor them afterward to see how they’re doing.
 Never give your dog ice cubes that are still sticky from the deep freeze.
 Other than that, if you see they’re fine, you’re good to go.

 If you think about a wild pack of dogs, sometimes all that’s available for them to drink is very cold lakes and streams.
 In the winter, they may even get by with eating snow for hydration.
 It’s easy to make the connection that most dogs will be able to handle either ice cold water or some ice cubes now and then.

 Most dogs won’t just lap at an ice cube, they’ll try to get it in their mouth and chomp it up like dog food.
 This can lead to broken teeth if you give them too many.
 A few a day can actually help scrap off their teeth and keep them clean but don’t overdo it.
 Like with most things it’s all about moderation.
 They’ll probably be expecting an ice cube each time you go into the freezer, but be sure to police their ice cube intake so that it remains a treat, and not something they get all the time.

-With smaller breeds and puppies you should be aware that ice cubes might present a choking hazard.
-Most of the time the dog will be fine because they’ll either cough it back up or it will melt before becoming a big problem.
+With smaller breeds and puppies you should be aware that ice cubes might present a choking hazard in addition to a tooth problem.
+Most of the time a dog will be fine because they’ll either cough it back up or it will melt before becoming a big issue.
 But you may want to consider crushing them up before giving it to them so they don’t have to experience that.